aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/converting-project-data/convert-project-data-to-pdf/_index.md

 |Assignment Indicators|![todo:image_alt_text](convert-project-data-to-pdf_3.png)|

 ### **Saving to Multiple PDF Files**
-In order to save the project data to multiple PDF files, set the SaveToSeparateFiles flag to true.
+To save the project data to multiple PDF files, set the SaveToSeparateFiles flag to true.

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-SaveAsPdf-save-to-multiple-pdf-pages.java" >}}

 ### **Customising TextStyle for Project Data**
-Aspose.Tasks allows you to customise the text style for overallocated resources.
+Aspose.Tasks allows you to customize the text style for overallocated resources.
 By default, the style for overallocated resources is similar to Microsoft Project (MSP), that is, it is red and bold.
-TextItemType.OverallocatedResources enables you to customise the colour and style for overallocated resources.
+TextItemType.OverallocatedResources enables you to customize the colour and style for overallocated resources.
 The example below shows how.

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-SaveAsPdf-customizing-text-style-for-project-data.java" >}}